FriendsOfTYPO3/frontend_editing/README.md

     npm install

-Grunt must be installed next.
-Try the following:

-    which grunt

-If you get no result from this command, then you must install grunt using the following command:

-    sudo npm install -g grunt-cli

 Composer must also be installed.
 Download it and install it from the composer website, then move it to your binary path.
 If you are unsure of where it is try echo "$PATH", it will usually be /usr/local/bin or /usr/local.